Client

 Firebase

-You can now head to the Firebase console and create a Flutter Firebase app.
+You can now head to the Firebase console and create a Flutter Firebase app on the project created during the first Firebase setup.

 Once you have installed those tools, Firebase will prompt you to connect your apps to the Firebase project.
 This process is seamless and can be accomplished by executing a command similar to the one provided below by Firebase:

 When you run this command, you will be presented with the option to configure which apps you want to connect with Firebase.
-You can uncheck the macOS version since its support is not currently maintained.
+You can uncheck macOS since ridy does not support macOS client officially.

 Pointing to the server

-In order for the apps to communicate with your server's backend, you need to modify the config.dartfile in the client-shared project.
+In order for the apps to communicate with your server's backend, you need to modify the constants.dartfile in the libs/flutter_common/lib/config/constants.dart project.
 Open the file and locate the variable that specifies the server IP.
 If you access your admin panel at 1.1.1.1:4003, remove the:4003 part and update the variable's value accordingly.
 Here's an example of how to edit the variable:

 With the above steps completed, you can now compile either the driver or rider app using Flutter's standard build commands.